Enchanting Velika Planina, Slovenia: Hiking to the Herdsmen Settlement on the Big Plateau

 Christmas Eve Midnight Service - The most visited event on Velika Planina is the midnight mass in the Snow Mary chapel in the herdsmen’s settlement.
 This unique event draws several thousands of visitors each year, who arrive to the chapel carrying torches and lanterns, creating an unforgettable atmosphere in the winter idyll of the mountain.

-Velika Planina is such a unique cultural heritage experience, an outdoor lover’s paradise, and one of the best hikes in Slovenia.
+There are a lot of reasons to put Slovenia on your bucket list, and Velika Planina is a big one.
+It’s a unique cultural heritage experience, an outdoor lover’s paradise, and one of the best hikes in Slovenia.
 So as you’re planning all the great outdoor activities you’ll try when you visit the country like hiking, cycling, glamping, paddling, skiing, sledding, and so many more, remember to save room for Velika Planina.
 An excursion to this high mountain plateau and herdsmen settlement should absolutely be on your list!

 Where to Eat and Sleep on Velika Planina